 This course will explore tools to enhance your congregation’s stewardship and giving, with checks and balances to maintain transparency.
 This session explores the basics of philanthropy and the donor centered fund development process and how to create a plan that will result in effective fundraising strategies for staff and volunteers – even in tough economic times.
 Discussion will be on how to raise enough funds to effectively cover the operating budget.

 "Our partnership with ASU Lodestar: Best Skills, Best Churches, has been an important tool for recruiting new, out of state clergy to our churches.
 The Nonprofit Management Certificate program gives critical new tools to our current leaders.
 Its very existence tells new clergy that The Episcopal Diocese of Arizona is aware of the serious challenges our congregations face.
 More importantly it communicates that we actively empower our leaders for a positive and effective future.
 With their own considerable talents, their communities of faith transform lives and change the world around them.
 Best Skills has been so well received that we have started a second track on the weekend for our Lay Leaders and Deacons.
 Interest has been high and we anticipate a successful year together."

-The Rev. Canon Megan Traquair - Canon to the Ordinary, The Episcopal Diocese of Arizona
+The Right Rev. Megan Traquair - Bishop, The Episcopal Diocese of Northern California